 Before you launch an instance

-You must have an Amazon account enabled for AWS access, and you should create an Elastic IP address to use with your ArcGIS Server for Amazon Web Services instance.
+You must have an Amazon account enabled for AWS access, and you should create an Elastic IP address to use with your ArcGIS Server instance on AWS.

 - Open a web browser and sign in to the AWS Management Console with your Amazon user name and password.